-A total of 15 credits done in levels II and III are required to complete a minor.
-Students pursuing minors are required to do five courses.
+A total of 15 credits (i.e. five courses) done in Levels II and III are required to complete the History minor.
 HIST2006 and HIST2007 are compulsory.
-The other three courses are to be chosen from second and third level courses.
+The other three courses are to be chosen from second and third level courses